codr4life/snabl/README.md

 ```

 #### Integration
 Snabl integrates deeply into C++ and the STL, and is relatively trivial to embed.
-The following example in C++ runs roughly 100 times faster than Example 4.

 Example 5
 ```